vikramjakhr/Resume/resume.md

-As an early employee at Benchmark Solutions I was responsible for architecting, developing and maintaining a wide range of services and processes that integrated our infrastructure mostly built using open source software.
+As an early employee at Benchmark Solutions I was responsible for architecting, developing and maintaining a wide range of services and processes that consitutes our realtime market data infrastructure mostly built using open source software.

 Working at Benchmark gave me the chance to get exposed to the Fixed Income market and to build a complicated system by breaking it down